• Skip to primary navigation

 This recipe stands out above other dressing recipes in flavor and consistency because of an extra step that my grandma added.
 A secret to the success in this recipe is putting the celery and onion in a food processor to ensure finely chopped ingredients.

 A delicious dressing is a holiday tradition for many families.
-Our Thanksgiving meal wouldn’t be complete without turkey, Farmhouse Mashed Potatoes, Loaded Sweet Potato Casserole and Country Corn Casserole.
+Our Thanksgiving meal wouldn’t be complete without turkey, Farmhouse Mashed Potatoes, Loaded Sweet Potato Casserole, Applesauce Jello, and Scalloped Corn Casserole.

-My husband’s family makes Crock Pot Chicken and Dressing, Sweet Potato Souffle, Garlic Mashed Red Potatoes and a Big Batch of Pumpkin Pies.
+My husband’s family add these favorite recipes to their holiday table, Crock Pot Chicken and Dressing, Sweet Potato Souffle, Garlic Mashed Red Potatoes and a Big Batch of Pumpkin Pies.

 I’ve heard many stories about the legendary food that she made.
-The meal was always topped off with a dessert-like Watergate Salad, Cherry Coke Jello Salad or 7 Up Salad.
+The meal was always topped off with a dessert-like Marshmallow Salad, Cherry Coke Jello Salad or 7 Up Salad.

 This dressing recipe was one of her specialties, so it’s guaranteed to be great!